3 Times Starbucks Customers Went Too Far

 Love it or hate it, Starbucks continues to dominate the American coffee market.
-While plenty of other coffee shops offer superior-quality brews, much of Starbucks' appeal can be attributed to its accessibility and reliability.
-You can thank the chain's dedicated staff for that, despite the fact that Starbucks employees don't always have the best working environment.
-The reasons for this range from low pay to ceaseless demands on workers to make the corporate overlords happy.
-However, there is one challenge that all Starbucks employees must face, regardless of the conditions at their specific store: the customers.
+Much of Starbucks' appeal can be attributed to its accessibility and reliability, which the chain's dedicated staff helps make possible.
+Yet the truth is, Starbucks employees don't always have the best working environment.
+The reasons for this range from low pay to ceaseless demands on workers to satiate the corporate overlords.
+One challenge that all Starbucks employees must face is the customers.
 Not all patrons at the coffee chain are terrible, but every so often, riled-up customers take things way too far.

 Baristas frequently highlight customers' bad behavior, like complaining about long wait times and honking in the drive-thru.
-Along with these comparatively minor transgressions, some customers blow their proverbial tops when patronizing the chain.
+These are comparatively minor transgressions when compared to the ways some customers blow their proverbial tops during a Starbucks run.
 We compiled some of the most outlandish examples of Starbucks customers pushing their luck, including an angry outburst over a misspelled name, a monstrous drink order, and multiple bear cup dust-ups.
-If you want to avoid finding yourself on a list like this, Starbucks staff asks that you adhere to some simple rules the next time you order coffee at the chain — and being kind is one of them.
+If you want to avoid finding yourself on a list like this, there are rules you should know before ordering at Starbucks – and being kind is one of them.

 If you've ever been miffed about Starbucks spelling your name wrong on a cup, don't take it personally.
 Baristas usually resort to the most generic spelling in the interest of efficiency, although good luck telling SARAH WITH AN "H" that (via Instagram).
 This aggrieved customer was apparently pushed over the edge by one too many misspellings and let her high-decibel anger be known to a resigned barista.